googlegenomics/gcp-variant-transforms/docs/setting_region.md

 ## Advanced Flags

-Variant Transforms supports specifying a subnetwork to use with the `--subnetwork` flag.
+Variant Transforms supports custom networks.
 This can be used to start the processing VMs in a specific network of your Google Cloud project as opposed to the default network.

+If you are using a custom network, use the `--network` flag.
+For example, `--network my-network`.

+If you want to specify a subnetwork use the `--subnetwork` flag and provide both the region and subnetwork names as follows
+`--subnetwork regions/us-central1/subnetworks/my-subnet`, replacing with your intended region and subnet name.

 Variant Transforms allows disabling the use of external IP addresses with the `--use_public_ips` flag.
 If not specified, this defaults to true, so to restrict the